ezEngine/docs-src/pages/docs/graphics/textures-overview.md

 **Input N:** Depending on the chosen *channel mapping* you need to specify one to four input textures.

+**IsArrayTexture:** When enabled, the texture is created as a 2D texture array.
+Instead of using the *Channel Mapping* and *Input* properties, you specify an explicit list of images via *ArraySlices*.
+The texture will contain one array slice per image.
+All images are scaled to the resolution of the first image in the list.
+The 3D preview shows all slices layered behind each other.

+**ArraySlices:** Only available when *IsArrayTexture* is enabled.
+The list of images to include as slices in the texture array.
+Images are processed using the same *Usage*, *Mipmaps*, *Compression* and *Filtering* settings as a regular 2D texture.

 ## Cubemap Texture Asset

 Cubemap assets have a subset of the properties that 2D textures have.
 Their behavior is identical, except for **Channel Mapping**, which allows you to build a cubemap either from one or from six input files.